 Melt the coconut oil on medium heat in a dutch pot or casserole dish.
 Then add the marinated beef to the pot and begin to sear.
 Stir the beef so all the beef pieces are evenly browned.
 This will take a few minutes to complete.

-As the beef begins to brown, reduce the heat to low and put the lid on the pot.
+As the beef begins to brown add the thyme and reduce the heat to low and put the lid on the pot.

 Let the beef continue to brown and cook through for 10-15 minutes.
 During the given time you may notice an increase in liquid.